goadesign/goa/TBD.md

 - Fix up client so New works with stdlib client (or add new NewStd)
 - Add back security
+  - Consider using https://github.com/rightscale/goa-jwtauth as a replacement for middleware/security/jwt
 - Add back CORS
 - Add back (HTTP) response templates?